Isetta-Team/Isetta-Website-Raw/docs/glossary.md

 **Panda3D**- a game engine, a framework for 3D rendering and game development for Python and C++ programs.
 It was originally developed by Disney and expanded by past ETC projects. [↩](/interviews/AdamSerdar-interview/#fnref:8)

 **Parallel programming**- when code can be run on multiple threads rather than a linear process, therefore speeding up the execution.
 A **parallel algorithm** is an algorithm that can be executed as multiple pieces at a time, being split among multiple threads, then joined at the end to get the result. [↩](/blogs/week-9/#fnref:832)

+**Pathfinding**- an application which routes a computer actor between points/to a point, avoiding obstacles and using a heuristic to determine the path to take. [↩](/interviews/JeetShroff-FlorianStrauss-interview/#fnref:3)

 **Path tracing**- a realistic lighting algorithm that simulates light bouncing around a scene.
 It uses the Monte Carlo method to give a faithful rendition of the global illumination of the scene. [↩](/interviews/ArasPranckevicius-interview/#fnref:23421)